Devilman: Reception

 Although its controversial depiction of violence made it a major target of protest for PTAs and other groups, the storyline in Devilman made it stand apart from other manga of the time and it impacted the industry as a whole.
 Devilman was ranked fifth in Mania Entertainment's 10 Most Iconic Anime Heroes written by Thomas Zoth who commented that "Shonen manga developed a dark tone with Devilman's graphic violence, casual blasphemy, and theme of using evil itself to fight evil."
 Jason Huff of The Anime Review Notes "a couple of enjoyable bits" in the OVA adaptation, yet ultimately recommends Vampire Hunter D instead "if you want to see a splatterfest of grotesque monsters getting all gooey and split in two",.
 Helen McCarthy and Jonathan Clements of The Anime Encyclopedia said that the series was brought down by "the messy confluence of Japanese and European mythology".

 Legacy

 A character designer from SNK admitted that Devilman was an influence in designing Kyo Kusanagi.
 Manga writer Nanase Ohkawa claimed that Devilman was the manga that shocked her the most as a child.
-Ohkawa was eventually influenced by Devilman to write X due to the themes employed in both mangas, most notably the Armageddon.
+Ohkawa was eventually influenced by Devilman to write X due to the themes employed in both manga, most notably the Armageddon.
 Neon Genesis Evangelion director Hideaki Anno said the mecha Evangelion Unit 01 was influenced by Devilman.
 Anno claims that Devilman's scary facial expressions were the basis for the mecha alongside Mazinger Z. For the film 2011 Tekken: Blood Vengeance, the fighter Jin Kazama achieves a demonic form designed by Takayuki Takeya, who is famous designing characters from Devilman and Kamen Rider.